Shuaijun-LIU/MOPD-OCPNet/README.md

-#  A Large-Scale Oceanographic Dataset for Machine Learning-Based Ocean Current and Pollution Prediction
+# A Large-Scale Oceanographic Dataset and Prediction Framework for Ocean Currents and Pollution Dispersion

 ## Required Packages
 Ensure the following Python packages are installed to execute the steps: